tsl0922/padavan/toolchain-mipsel/docs/manual/8_Internals.md

 released, adding the new version to crosstool-NG is quite easy.
 There is a script that will do all that for you:

-    scripts/addToolVersion.sh
+    maintainer/manager-packages.sh

-Run it with no option to get some help.
+Run it with `--help` to get some help.

 Build scripts